DellGEOS/HybridJumpstart/README.md

 From there, you're free to focus on the modules that are most appropriate to your goals.

-**Module 1 - Introduction - The Hybrid Landscape**
+#### Module 1 - Introduction - The Hybrid Landscape
 In this module, we'll cover the hybrid landscape, why hybrid is so important to so many organizations, explore some of the core use cases and outline the overall hybrid solution from Dell Technologies and Microsoft.

-**Module 2 - Hybrid Infrastructure with Azure Stack HCI & Azure Arc** In this module, we'll dive deeper into Azure Stack HCI, including how it integrates with Dell EMC OpenManage, and Azure.
+#### Module 2 - Hybrid Infrastructure with Azure Stack HCI & Azure Arc
+In this module, we'll dive deeper into Azure Stack HCI, including how it integrates with Dell EMC OpenManage, and Azure.
 In addition, you'll explore a number of the core operations around Azure Stack HCI, including creating VMs, managing storage, networking, and integrating with a variety of Azure services.
 As part of this module, there are a number of hands-on-labs to explore the functionality of Azure Stack HCI.

-**Module 3 - Modernizing hybrid apps with Kubernetes & Azure Arc** We'll shift gears in this module, and start to focus more on applications, specifically, containerized applications.
+#### Module 3 - Modernizing hybrid apps with Kubernetes & Azure Arc
+We'll shift gears in this module, and start to focus more on applications, specifically, containerized applications.
 In this module, you'll explore AKS on Azure Stack HCI and learn first-hand how easy it is to deploy, and get up and running with your first containerized application.
 From there, you'll expore the Azure integration with Arc-enabled Kubernetes, GitOps, Azure Policy and more, all with hands-on-experience in the labs.

-**Module 4 - Modernizing hybrid apps with Azure Arc-enabled App Services** With AKS on Azure Stack HCI deployed, we'll continue our focus on applications, this time, looking more deeply at the Azure App Service, which is also now Arc-enabled.
+#### Module 4 - Modernizing hybrid apps with Azure Arc-enabled App Services
+With AKS on Azure Stack HCI deployed, we'll continue our focus on applications, this time, looking more deeply at the Azure App Service, which is also now Arc-enabled.
 You'll learn what Arc-enabled App Service is all about, and in addition, go through a deployment of the solution, as well as some sample applications.

-**Module 5 - Modernizing hybrid apps with Azure Arc-enabled Data Services** One of the most important aspects of any application, is how you manage it's data.
+#### Module 5 - Modernizing hybrid apps with Azure Arc-enabled Data Services
+One of the most important aspects of any application, is how you manage it's data.
 In this module, you'll explore the key capabilities of Azure Arc-enabled data services and learn how they are delivered down to your on-premises infrastructure, to provide an Azure-consistent means to managing your data footprint.

-**Module 5 - Embracing Cognitive Services with Azure Arc-enabled Machine Learning** In this module, you'll learn just what Azure Arc-enabled Machine Learning is, and how to configure and use your Azure Arc-enabled Kubernetes cluster to train, inference, and manage machine learning models in Azure Machine Learning.
+#### Module 6 - Embracing Cognitive Services with Azure Arc-enabled Machine Learning
+In this module, you'll learn just what Azure Arc-enabled Machine Learning is, and how to configure and use your Azure Arc-enabled Kubernetes cluster to train, inference, and manage machine learning models in Azure Machine Learning.

-**Module 6 - Enhancing the hybrid workplace with Azure Virtual Desktop for Azure Stack HCI** One of the newest additions to the hybrid portfolio is Azure Virtual Desktop for Azure Stack HCI.
+#### Module 7 - Enhancing the hybrid workplace with Azure Virtual Desktop for Azure Stack HCI
+One of the newest additions to the hybrid portfolio is Azure Virtual Desktop for Azure Stack HCI.
 In this module, you'll get a solid grounding on Azure Virtual Desktop, before we move into the specifics when running on top of Azure Stack HCI - you'll learn about deployment and management of your virtual desktop environment, and understand how the solution helps you to meet your performance or data locality needs.

 ### Is this workshop right for me?
 The goal of this workshop is to immerse you in the hybrid solutions from Dell Technolgies and Microsoft.
 As part of the workshop, you'll be exposed to a number of more technically complex features and functionality across a number of the solutions.
 This will involve hands-on time with both GUI and Console/PowerShell-based interfaces.
 With that in mind, this workshop is aimed at, but by no means limited to: